vivekimsit/comparison-widget/README.md

 # Comparison Widget in React

+Comparison widget bundled with everything necessary for usage on pure JS context.

+The comparison table that this widget imports comes from [comparison-components](https://github.com/transferwise/comparison-components) repo.

 ### Install

 Run: `npm install` to install the dependencies (i.e. bootstrap, and others required for building).